emmahone/SystemTap-Tutorial/README.md

 Remember to adjust the script according to your specific tracing requirements and the events or functions you want to monitor.
 The SystemTap documentation ([here](https://sourceware.org/systemtap/documentation.html) and [here](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html-single/systemtap_beginners_guide/index)) provides detailed information on the available probes, functions, and scripting capabilities, allowing you to write more complex scripts for advanced tracing and analysis.

 # Example using `who_sent_it.stp`
-To create a simple SystemTap script to inspect the network traffic of an application running on a RHEL machine, you can use the net.stp script that comes with the SystemTap examples.
+To create a simple SystemTap script to inspect the network traffic of an application running on a RHEL machine, you can use the `who_sent_it.stp` script that comes with the SystemTap examples.
 Here are the steps to follow:

 1. Locate the `who_sent_it.stp` script: The `who_sent_it.stp` script is provided as an example script with SystemTap.
 You can find it in the SystemTap examples directory.
 On RHEL, the path is typically `/usr/share/systemtap/examples/network/who_sent_it.stp`.